 Yes, you read it right.
 Team Fortress was originally a 1996 Quake mod that was eventually used by Valve in 1999.
 This, in turn, paved the way for the insanely influential Team Fortress 2.

-The building blocks for what we’re familiar with today is all here: a rock-paper-scissors type of adversarial gameplay, different classes, and of course, a red and blue team.
+The building blocks for what we’re familiar with today are all here: a rock-paper-scissors type of adversarial gameplay, different classes, and of course, a red and blue team.
 This simple multiplayer mod of Quake eventually would go onto make Valve nearly billions of dollars.

 DayZ is based on ArmA2, a realistic military simulator/shooter for PC.
 The developers of DayZ took ArmA’s framework and totally made it their own.
 It created an entirely new game.
 The game drops you into the middle of a sparse, unforgiving rural landscape populated with shambling zombies and nefarious players.